-Arizona took steps to rectify the overuse of water in October, but it is reportedly still dealing with the fallout after years' worth of groundwater drilling.
+Arizona has taken steps to rectify the overuse of water, but it is reportedly still dealing with the fallout after years' worth of groundwater drilling.

-The Copper Courier reported in December that residents of Arizona's McMullen Valley have seen their properties sink, with the communities now three feet or more below what they were in 1991.
+Residents of Arizona's McMullen Valley have seen their properties sink, with the communities now three feet or more below what they were in 1991, according to 2023 reporting from the Copper Courier.
 Almost a foot of that total has come since 2015 when corporate drilling for groundwater began.

 Some areas were impacted even more severely.